ibm-cloud-docs/power-iaas/ordering-direct-link.md

 - **BGP peering subnet** - Select **Auto-select IP** for Power Systems Virtual Server to auto-select an IP address from range *169.254.0.0/16*, or manually enter addresses in a specific range to avoid conflict with an existing connection.

-- **BGP ASN** - You must enter 64999 as BGP ASN number for the specific Direct Link Connect location.
+- **BGP ASN** - You must enter 64999 as BGP ASN number for the specific Direct Link Connect location unless a different ASN number is required as indicated in the table 3.
+For example, BGP ASN number for WDC04 location is 64995.

   <!--Do not try to change the BGP ASN number to <strong>64995</strong>.
 You must contact the IBM Power support team to handle your request to change the BGP ASN number.
   {: important}-->